From Who They Are to How They Act: Behavioral Traits in Generative Agent-Based Models of Social Media: Experiments

 \item \texttt{RandomRecommendation}: The \texttt{FullModel} but with content exposure governed by a random recommender rather than preference-based recommender.
 This configuration isolates the effect of recommendation strategy on propagation dynamics while maintaining behavioral trait regulation.

-\item \texttt{PsychometricTraits}: Agents retain FinePersonas-based identity profiles and preference-based recommendation, but explicit behavioral traits are replaced by psychometric descriptors from the OCEAN personality model \cite{mccrae1992introduction}.
-Following \cite{huang2024designing}, each factor is instantiated in high and low variants via the agent's system prompt.
-This configuration tests whether psychometric personality traits alone can induce behavioral differentiation comparable to explicit behavioral traits. \end{itemize}
+\item {\texttt{OCEANTraits}: Since prior research has reported associations between OCEAN traits and social media engagement behaviors such as posting frequency, content sharing, and interaction patterns \cite{correa2010interacts, kosinski2014manifestations}, agents in this configuration retain FinePersonas-based identity profiles and preference-based recommendation, paired with personality descriptors from the OCEAN model \cite{mccrae1992introduction}.
+Following \cite{huang2026designing}, each factor is instantiated in high and low variants.
+This configuration examines whether OCEAN descriptors are sufficient to elicit heterogeneous participation patterns in generative agents.} \end{itemize}

 For the three configurations using identity traits, we instantiate agent populations by sampling identity profiles from FinePersonas\footref{fn:finepersonas} across four thematic domains: Healthcare, Technology, Religion, and Music.
 Each domain contains 35 distinct personas, for a total of 140 distinct identity profiles.
 In configurations with explicit behavioral traits, each identity profile is paired with one of the seven behavioral profiles defined in Section~\ref{sec:agent_profile}, yielding 245 agents per domain and 980 agents total.
 This balanced design ensures that observed differences are attributable to behavioral trait assignment rather than demographic composition or topical distribution.
 For the \texttt{IdentityOnly} configuration, we instantiate the same 980 FinePersonas profiles without behavioral trait assignment.